Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Numerical Results

 \section{Numerical Results}

 In this section, we present extensive computational experiments that corroborate the effectiveness of the proposed formulations and algorithms.
-We first start with a brief description of the test system, scenario generation, and present the values of the parameters used both in the formulation and the PH algorithm.
+We first start with briefly describing the test system and data used.